 Who We Are

-The MSU Psychological Center staff welcome you to our center with the hope that our services can be of help to you.
-The Center is staffed by graduate students in clinical psychology at MSU.
+The Murray State Psychological Center staff welcome you to our center with the hope that our services can be of help to you.
+The Center is staffed by graduate students in clinical psychology at Murray State.
 All therapists are closely supervised by licensed clinical psychologists in the Psychology Department here at Murray State University.

-We provide a variety of counseling services to MSU students, faculty, and staff, as well as community members from the surrounding area.
+We provide a variety of counseling services to Murray State students, faculty, and staff, as well as community members from the surrounding area.
 Our services include individual therapy for children and adults, couples and family therapy, and evaluations for learning disabilities and ADHD.

 Our Clients Are Most Interested in Help With: